ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 ## Challenges

-The premise of this year's game requires each team to navigate obstacles and a steep ramp to reach the challenger ring and face off in a wRAStling match!
+The premise of this year's game requires each team to complete their "walk-out", which incorporates navigating obstacles and a steep ramp to reach the challenger ring and "fight" in a wRAStling match!

-You will build a robot around the color, line, and mechanical peripherals to achieve this.
+You will build a robot using the starter pack we provide you, which incorporates a color and line sensor, and the rest is up to you!

-Every sensor challenge your team completes autonomously will earn your team points and challenges can be repeated until the round is over.
+Every sensor challenge your team completes autonomously during the competition will earn your team points and challenges can be repeated until the round is over.

 Within the ring is the driver challenge.
 Operators must use their controllers to manually face off.
-Time spent in the ring and opponents knocked out is rewarded with points.
+Time spent in the ring and opponents knocked out is rewarded with points!

 Challenges will be completed in the order below:
 * Color challenge -> Line challenge -> Mechanical and Driver challenge